Utah Courts

 Rule 42.
 Consolidation; separate trials; venue transfer.

-(1) In determining whether to order consolidation and the appropriate location for the consolidated proceedings, the court may consider, among other factors: the complexity of the actions; the importance of any common question of fact or law to the determination of the actions; the risk of duplicative or inconsistent rulings, orders, or judgments; the relative procedural postures of the actions; the risk that consolidation may unreasonably delay the progress, increase the expense, or complicate the processing of any action; prejudice to any party that far outweighs the overall benefits of consolidation; the convenience of the parties, witnesses, and counsel; and the efficient utilization of judicial resources and the facilities and personnel of the court.
+(1) In determining whether to order consolidation and the appropriate location for the consolidated proceedings, the court may consider, among other factors: the complexity of the actions; the importance of any common question of fact or law to the determination of the actions; the risk of duplicative or inconsistent rulings, orders, or judgments; the case and records classification of each case as described in Rule 4-202.02 of the Utah Code of Judicial Administration; the relative procedural postures of the actions; the risk that consolidation may unreasonably delay the progress, increase the expense, or complicate the processing of any action; prejudice to any party that far outweighs the overall benefits of consolidation; the convenience of the parties, witnesses, and counsel; and the efficient utilization of judicial resources and the facilities and personnel of the court.

-(2) A motion to consolidate may be filed or opposed by any party.
+(2) A motion to consolidate may be filed or opposed by any party to either action to be consolidated, without seeking permission to intervene.
 The motion must be filed in and heard by the judge assigned to the first action filed and must be served on all parties in each action pursuant to Rule 5.
-A notice of the motion must be filed in each action.
-The movant must, and any party may, file in each action notice of the order denying or granting the motion.
+The movant must file in each action notice of the motion and notice of the order denying or granting the motion.

 (1) On timely motion of any party, where transfer to a proper venue is available, the court must transfer any action filed in an improper venue.